 Fall, Spring, Summer Fall Semester is from August to December Spring Semester is from January to May Summer Semester is from May to July For students rejecting their admission, or completely withdrawing The semester you will be absent from the university is either the semester you were originally admitted, or the semester you would like your withdrawal to become effective.
 For Current Students The first semester you will choose is the first semester you plan to be gone from Utah State.
 The second semester you will choose is the semester you plan return and register for classes at Utah State.
 For Newly Admitted or Returning Students The first semester you will want to choose is the semester you would have originally started attending Utah State.
 The second semester you will choose will be the semester you plan on registering for classes and attending Utah State.

-We highly recommend that students meet with their advisors before they leave so that they can get a list of classes to register for when they return.
+We highly recommend that students meet with their advisors before they leave so that their advisors are aware, and so they can get a list of classes to register for when they return.

 If your Leave of Absence or Deferment request has been approved, you do not need to reapply for admission when you return.